 |FROM:||Joseph G. Murphy, Commissioner of Insurance|

-The Division of Insurance (“Division”) issues this Bulletin to instruct commercial health insurers, Blue Cross and Blue Shield of Massachusetts, Inc. and Health Maintenance Organizations (“Carriers”) regarding compliance with the provisions of Chapter 61 of the Acts of 2012 (“Chapter 61”), which became effective on May 1, 2012.
+The Division of Insurance (“Division”) issues this Bulletin to instruct commercial health insurers, Blue Cross and Blue Shield of Massachusetts, Inc. and Health Maintenance Organizations (hereinafter “Carriers”) regarding compliance with 211 CMR 66.09(8), and to clarify the requirements of 211 CMR 66.00 associated with Medical Loss Ratio (“MLR”) calculations.